-It is also possible that the trial-and-error learning procedure would have caused inhibitory forgetting in the Press Enter condition even if the No-Think condition had never been included in the task at all.
+It is also possible that the trial-anderror learning procedure would have caused inhibitory forgetting in the Press-Enter condition even if the No-Think condition had never been included in the task at all.
 Forcing participants to guess which task to perform for each retrieval cue could have led participants to spontaneously engage retrieval stopping as a means of minimizing errors, especially in the beginning of the task.
-For example, suppose a participant mistakenly retrieves a target on a "Press Enter" trial at the beginning of the TNT phase and receives error feedback directing them to "press enter" the next time they see the cue.
+For example, suppose a participant mistakenly retrieves a target on a "Press-Enter" trial at the beginning of the TNT phase and receives error feedback directing them to "press enter" the next time they see the cue.
 If participants comply with this feedback and try to remember the right task next time, it may cause them, upon later seeing that cue, to quickly halt the retrieval process; they may quickly recall making a mistake previously and pause to remember the different task that needs to be done.
-The halting of retrieval to minimize errors may render Press Enter trials similar to No-Think trials, causing target inhibition, a possibility that seems plausible, given that the instruction to press enter implicitly overrules the retrieval response that participants had systematically acquired during the earlier paired-associates training phase.
+The halting of retrieval to minimize errors may render Press-Enter trials similar to No-Think trials, causing target inhibition, a possibility that seems plausible, given that the Enter implicitly instruction Press to overrules the retrieval response that participants had systematically acquired during the earlier paired-associates training phase.

-Another atypical feature of Tomlinson et al.'s4 design was the use of a fixed testing order for administering the SP and IP tests, in which the IP test always appeared last.
-Typically, in TNT studies, both tests are given withinsubjects, with their order counterbalanced^{6,29,37}.
+Another atypical feature of Tomlinson et al.'s (2009)'s design was the use of a fixed testing order for administering the SP and IP tests, in which the IP test always appeared last.
+Typically, in TNT studies, both tests are given within-subjects, with their order counterbalanced (Benoit & Anderson, 2012; van Schie & Anderson, 2017; Wang et al., 2015).
 Ordinarily, similar suppression-induced forgetting effects arise regardless of test order.
 It is unknown, however, what the impact of test order may be on forgetting effects that arise from pressing the Enter key.
 Pressing Enter may cause forgetting on the IP test because the IP test appeared last, after the SP test, possibly subjecting it to output interference effects unique to "Press Enter" trials.
 For example, on the SP test, if the "Press Enter" response was covertly retrieved during attempts to recall the target, this retrieval event may have induced forgetting of the target on the later IP test.